how to get kids to listen without yelling

 • Consequences should be immediate, such as no TV for the rest of the day means you can watch it again tomorrow (or whenever).

 • Consequences should be fair and reasonable.
-For example, if your child breaks something important like an iPod or laptop computer then their consequence should reflect this (no electronic devices for one week).
+For example, if your child breaks something important like an iPod or laptop computer then the consequence should reflect this (no electronic devices for one week).

 • Consequences should be consistent each time so there’s no confusion about what will happen when someone does something wrong again in future instances.
 For instance: “You’re grounded until dinner!” may sound harsh at first but after being used consistently over several months it becomes clear.